Skip to content

 To find out more about more places where these and other rivers meet, see our article on confluences.
 Plus, on the subject of flood damage in York on the River Ouse, checkout our article showing York Flood Maps

 We are experts in dealing with flood water damage for people in the York and Yorkshire Coast area, so if you have been flooded, please contact our friendly team to arrange for help and guidance.
 We also deal with water leaks in Yorkshire homes and businesses.
 As you might expect, many of our customers get their water supply from Yorkshire Water who collects, treats and supplies water from some of the rivers of Yorkshire above to supply to their network of customers across Yorkshire.
-Here are the local areas we cover.
+Here are the local service areas we cover.

 Top Tip